sony/node-win-usbdev/README.md

 # node-win-usbdev

-The library is a node pacakge to get a path for a usb device using Prodcut ID and Vecndor ID on Windows Machine.
+The library is a node package to get a path for a usb device using Product ID and Vendor ID on Windows Machine.

 ### How to install